Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Cedar Brook Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Cedar Brook Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 3 percentage points in meets, and 2 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Cedar Brook Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 3 percentage points in approaches, 2 percentage points in meets, and 1 percentage point in masters.

 2023-24: Reading: 77% (approaches), 52% (meets), 25% (masters); Math: 79% (approaches), 54% (meets), 24% (masters)